andrewevag/oslab3/virtio-cryptodev-helpcode-20211215/sockets/AN.md

 #define MAX_EVENTS 1024
-//i want to specify a data type to hold for each handler at any given point typedef struct {
+//The private data passed around from epoll typedef struct {
 	packet input;  // the input packet
 	size_t offset; // how much of the packet is read. int fd;		   // the file descriptor that associates the received packet and client.
 } serve_data;

-int set_non_blocking(int sockfd);
+//used for epoll calls the file descriptors need to be non blocking int set_non_blocking(int sockfd);

-int handle_connection(serve_data* req);
+//the function that is called when new data is read from epoll. int handle_connection(serve_data* req);

+//global user list
 list* userlist;
+//global channel setup
 list* channellist;

-void AN_protocol_setup()
+//initialization of global data structures void AN_protocol_setup()
 {
 	userlist = emptyList;
 	channellist = emptyList;
 }

+/*
+ * Check User credentials
+ */
 bool validateUser(char* usrname, char* pwd)
 {
-	printf("@validate with %s and %s\n", usrname, pwd);
+	fprintf(stderr, "@validate with %s and %s\n", usrname, pwd);
 	forEachList(userlist, i)
 	{
 		user* curruser = getData(i);